ElegantEngineeringTech/laravel-seo/README.md

     'schema' => [
         /*
         |--------------------------------------------------------------------------
-        | Default WebPage Schema
+        | Default WebPage schema
         |--------------------------------------------------------------------------
         |
-        | This is the default value for the schema.org WebPage.
+        | This is the default value used for the schema WebPage
-        | For available properties, refer to https://schema.org/WebPage.
+        | @see https://schema.org/WebPage for all available properties
         |
         */
         'webpage' => [],